Botffy/little-card/README.md

 ## What it does

-- Creates a "card" - an image out of a YouTube video link you provide.
+- Creates a "card": an image out of a YouTube or YouTube Music link you provide.
 - The image is the video thumbnail, with the video title and channel name added along with a border.
 - The Android app shares the image directly to the Instagram Story Editor.